HOOPS Demonstration Viewer

 Incremental loading

-SolidWorks, NX (Unigraphics), Creo (Pro/E), and CATIA V5 files may be loaded incrementally.
+SolidWorks, NX (Unigraphics), Creo (Pro/E), JT, and CATIA V5 files may be loaded incrementally.
 This means that only the assembly tree is loaded into memory, but geometry is not.
 Specific parts may then be loaded using the Model Browser.
 Incremental loading saves time and memory because only the model skeleton is loaded.
 To enable incremental load, make sure the “Loading Mode” drop-down is set to “Incremental” in the load dialog.

 This is what the Model Browser will look like after an incremental load: